buildingSMART/IFC4.3.x-development/code/README.md

  - **Property set definitions** - definitions for property and quantity sets are stored in `reference_schemas/psd/`

-UML modeling knowledge is a prerequisite for those modifying the **Base schema** and **Property set definitions**.
+UML modeling knowledge is a prerequisite for those modifying the **Schema**.
 However, any changes to the schema must follow the [IFC Change Process](https://github.com/buildingSMART/IFC4.3.x-development/wiki/IFC-4.3.x-Change-Process) to ensure that all changes are publicly reviewed, transparent to the community, and enlist the appropriate domain experts for quality control.

-As of writing, this monolithic XMI document is generated using a the proprietary Enterprise Architect tool.
+As of writing, this monolithic XMI document is generated using the proprietary Enterprise Architect tool.
 However, it is planned to be broken up into smaller datasets and revised to allow UML modeling without proprietary or platform requirements.